cs3110/textbook/src/chapters/ds/promises.md

   resolved values.

-* The library and OS code that implements concurrency will need to *mutate* the promise&mdash;that is, to actually resolve or reject it.
+* The library and OS code that implements concurrency will need to *mutate* the promise&mdash;that is, to actually fulfill or reject it.
 Client code does not need that ability.

 We therefore will introduce one additional abstraction called a *resolver*.